-Please email me, should you have a question which is not answered below.
+Please contact me, Should you have a question which is not answered below.

-My fees are R900 for a 50-minute session, which is in line with current medical aid rates for 2021.
-I charge the same amount (R900) for an initial consultation with a child and their family, which is a 60-80 minute session, depending on the size of the family.
+My fees are R990 for a 50-minute session, which is in line with current medical aid rates.
+I charge the same amount for an initial consultation with a child and their family, which is a 60-80 minute session, depending on the size of the family.
 My fee is fixed for the first 3 sessions, but is flexible thereafter, given relevant circumstances.

 I am open to conducting Psychotherapy via Video Call sessions using Zoom in certain cases.
 For example, with people who travel frequently or are relocating outside of Cape Town.
 I would prefer to begin our therapeutic work face-to-face, so that we have a chance to discuss various aspects of switching to Video Call sessions.